opennms-forge/onms-k8s-poc/README.md

 ### For Kubernetes

+* All components on a single `namespace` represent a single OpenNMS environment or customer deployment.

 * A single instance of OpenNMS Core (backend) for centralized monitoring running ALEC in standalone mode.
   OpenNMS doesn't support distributed mode, meaning the `StatefulSet` cannot have more than one replica.